animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-With Spring Data for Apache Geode, you can define expiration policies and settings on individual Region entry values (or, to put it differently, directly on application domain objects).
+With Spring Data for GemFire, you can define expiration policies and settings on individual Region entry values (or, to put it differently, directly on application domain objects).
 For instance, you can define expiration policies on a Session-based application domain